Type: Capital Improvement Project

 MWMO Funding: $160,000

-The MWMO and the City of Minneapolis installed a stormwater pretreatment unit known as a hydrodynamic separator at the intersection of 35th Avenue NE and NE Tyler Street to help ensure the long-term functionality of the Northern Columbia Golf Course and Park BMPs project to the west (downstream).
+The MWMO and the City of Minneapolis installed a stormwater pretreatment unit known as a hydrodynamic separator at the intersection of 35th Avenue NE and NE Tyler Street in the Waite Park neighborhood to help ensure the long-term functionality of the Northern Columbia Green Infrastructure project to the west (downstream).
 The system is designed to screen, separate, and trap trash, debris, sediment, and hydrocarbons from stormwater runoff.

-An MWMO grant went toward funding the mobilization, erosion control, a diversion structure to route flows into the hydrodynamic separator, the pretreatment unit itself, and shoring necessary to provide safe working conditions due to the depth of installation.
+An MWMO grant funded the equipment mobilization, erosion control, a diversion structure to route flows into the hydrodynamic separator, the pretreatment unit itself, and shoring necessary to provide safe working conditions due to the depth of installation.
 Clayey soils were excavated beneath the street to make a rectangular pit reaching a depth of approximately 28 feet.
 The prefabricated CDS hydrodynamic separator from Contech Engineering Solutions was lowered into the pit via crane in October 2020.
 The system includes six large concrete cylindrical pieces stacked together with holes for inlet and outlet pipes.
 The labor for installation was provided by the City of Minneapolis.

 In addition to this pretreatment unit, one was installed at Central Avenue at the northeast corner of the Columbia Golf Course and two were installed near the intersection of 35th Avenue NE and 5th Street NE as part of the Northern Columbia Green Infrastructure project.
 Other potential locations for pretreatment are being evaluated farther upstream.